aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en_3.10.rst.txt

     -->3: while True  # a comment
                       ^

-    Python gave us the following informative message about the possible cause of the error:

-        expected ':'

-    However, I do not recognize this information and I have to guess what caused the problem, but I might be wrong.

-    You wrote a `while` loop but
-    forgot to add a colon `:` at the end
+    Python expected a colon at the position indicated.

 Missing comma in a dict